 The answer is a resounding yes.
 The savings on my last handbag was significant so I’ll run through the numbers with you and give you my best tips for navigating the crowds.

-Update: I’ve since returned to Paris several times since the initial publish date of this post so have included some further information including a Galleries Lafayette promotion that I have access to.
+Update: I’ve since returned to Paris several times since the initial publish date of this post so have included some further information including a Galeries Lafayette promotion that I have access to.

 Louis Vuitton Paris Stores: Which to Choose?

 My husband was so intrigued by the lines of people waiting to get into the store (they were mostly from Japan, at the time) that he started to take video and was immediately busted by LV staff.

 The bottom line is that unless stepping inside the Champs Elysees store is on your life bucket list — it is a pretty great store — give it a skip if there’s a line.

 Tips for Buying Louis Vuitton in Paris